Puppy insurance

 What health issues affect puppies?

-- Infectious diseases – until they’ve completed their vaccinations (at around four months), puppies are at risk from infectious diseases such as canine distemper, hepatitis, parvovirus and leptospirosis.
+• Infectious diseases – until they’ve completed their vaccinations (at around four months), puppies are at risk from infectious diseases.
+These include canine distemper, hepatitis, parvovirus and leptospirosis.

 How can I help keep my puppy healthy?

-You should register your puppy with your vet within the first few weeks and arrange a health-check appointment.
+To help keep your puppy healthy, register them with your vet within the first few weeks and arrange a health-check.

-On your first visit, your vet will probably ask about your puppy’s history – where you bought him or her, and if you have any details about their parents.
+On your first visit, your vet will probably ask where you bought your puppy, and if you have any details about their parents.

-Your vet will then give your puppy a thorough physical examination, including:
+Your vet will then give your puppy a physical examination, including:

 Your puppy will need its first vaccinations at around eight weeks old.
-It’s also a legal requirement to have your puppy microchipped by the time it’s eight weeks old.
+You’re also legally required to have your puppy microchipped by the time it’s eight weeks old.
 If you don’t, you could be fined and it may also invalidate your pet insurance.

 Does pet insurance cover dental care?